+After meeting the requirements of the associate degree, students may continue with the bachelor's level courses.
 This program is approved by the American Bar Association (ABA) and provides the opportunity for paralegals to work closely with attorneys, judges, prosecutors, and public defenders.
 While assuming the ultimate responsibility for legal work, attorneys rely on paralegals in all phases of case management and trial preparation.

 The paralegal profession encompasses a wide variety of assignments, projects, functions, and environments.
 Though many paralegals pursue a traditional career path of law firm employment, it is by no means the only avenue available.
 Paralegals work in government, court systems, consumer organizations, banks, finance companies, legal aid offices and clinics, accounting and engineering firms, insurance agencies, real estate and title companies, public relations and advertising agencies, entertainment production companies, and corporations.
-Paralegals often specialize in a particular area such as family law, health care, personal injury, civil litigation, corporate law, estate planning, real estate, immigration, intellectual property, environmental protection, civil rights, and criminal law.